lgpreston75/lgpreston75.github.io/_posts/2020-12-30-run-streamlit-locally-from-docker-container.markdown

 ---

-I've made the repo available at :
+I've made the repo available at: [link](https://github.com/lgpreston75/streamlit-docker)

 Clone the repo and examine the folder structure:
 > Suggested folder structure.
 The ```main.py``` file is our app.